Poverty in Germany in 2025: facts, background information & volunteering opportunities

-Although Germany was the 20th richest country in the world in 2022 according to the International Monetary Fund (IMF), poverty is a serious problem here too.
+Even though Germany ranks third among the world’s largest economies according to Statista, poverty is also a serious problem here.
 To make this major topic a little more tangible, in this article, we take a look at the questions of what poverty actually means, which groups are particularly at risk of poverty and what can be done to combat poverty.

 What is poverty?